Q. What is the Open Draw?

 play and when?

-regular season games.
+regular season games depending on the number of teams.
 These are played mostly on

 Saturday, with some Sunday games.
 Some age groups will